-Cortisol and DHEA levels can be tested at home with a simple saliva test (Stress Check).
+Cortisol and DHEA levels can be tested at home with a simple saliva test (Adrenal Stress Index (ASI) ).

 5. Do More Exercise - Including regular moderate exercise in your routine is very beneficial for treating hypoglycemia.
 Any exercise is beneficial, no matter how little it may seem, just remember not to overdo it as this will undo the beneficial effects.
 For those with chronic fatigue syndrome and fibromyalgia, this is especially important and just a short walk every day or when you feel able will still help to improve insulin function and reduce hypoglycemic symptoms.